 While it is very common for enterprises to conduct surveys with random people both online and offline to gauge brand awareness; yet for small businesses, it can be a challenging endeavor.
 Often you may not have the budget to engage a research agency to conduct a survey with your ideal target audience.
 However, with a little bit of effort, surveys can be done in-house too.

 Small firms can initially start with online surveys and use online survey tools to reach out to their target audience and try to gauge their awareness about the brand and its products.
 To reach the right kind of audiences, one can use the Lookalike audiences feature in Facebook ads and reach out to people whose interest and demographics are close to your existing followers.
 For mid-sized firms with significant ad budgets, Facebook offers the option to conduct brand survey tests to ascertain how brand awareness has been impacted as a result of Facebook advertising.
+Saved ads may potentially improve consumer interaction with a brand.
+Users who save ads are showing some interest in whatever product or service is being promoted, which means they are possibly more likely to interact with the brand in the future.

 Additionally it might make sense for small businesses, especially those who are focused on a specific region, to participate in events and conferences and conduct random surveys to ascertain brand awareness in local markets.
 Surveys offer businesses the chance to obtain qualitative inputs which other KPIs cannot offer.
-They are essential for obtaining inputs related to customer pain points, their preferences, and what they are looking for in a product or service similar to what your firm may be offering.
+They are essential for obtaining inputs related to customer pain points, their preferences and what they are looking for in a product or service similar to what your firm may be offering.

 Most businesses are active on a variety of social channels.
-If you are a B2C brand, you likely have Facebook, Instagram, Twitter, and possibly even TikTok.
+If you are a B2C brand, you likely have Facebook, Instagram, Twitter and possibly even TikTok.
 The content you share on these channels receives a certain degree of organic engagement which includes comments, likes, shares, etc.

 The engagement rate on content shared on social channels gives a clear indication of brand awareness, especially when you promote posts.
 If consumers are already aware of your brand, they are more likely to engage with your promoted posts.